 Warning updates will be provided as appropriate.
 Anyone with information warranting a timely warning should immediately report the circumstances to:

 - 1. Campus Safety, 816-584-6444 - 2.
-Roger Dusing, 816-584-6386
+The Campus Center Director (found in the undergraduate catalog) responsible for your campus. - 3.
+Roger Dusing, Chief Human Resources Officer, 816-584-6386

-The University has communicated with local law enforcement asking them to notify the University if it receives reports or information warranting a timely warning.
+The University has communicated with local law enforcement in Parkville, Missouri asking them to notify the University if it receives reports or information warranting a timely warning.